NOTICE: Lincoln Leadership Academy Charter School is a free public school. Open Enrollment Forms Are Now Being Accepted for the 2021-2022 School Year.

-Can Student/Athletes Apply to Lincoln?
+1. Can Student/Athletes Apply to Lincoln?
 Yes.
 Student/Athletes may apply to Lincoln like any other regular or special education student.
 Once they are accepted, all of the PIAA transfer and playing rules will apply to the student.

-3. If a student/athlete is accepted at Lincoln, Lincoln Leadership and the student/athlete are then required to meet all of the PIAA Transfer deadlines.
+3. If a student/athlete is accepted at Lincoln, Lincoln Leadership and the student/athlete is then required to meet all of the PIAA Transfer deadlines.
 Lincoln will not accept a student/athlete after a transfer deadline passes.

 in.”
 The CEO is the only person who has the authority to accept a child at Lincoln.

 5. Why would any parent want send their child to Lincoln?
-Because we have the best Dual Enrollment College program in the Lehigh Valley (see website for College Dual Enrollment).
+Because we have the best dual Enrollment College program in the Lehigh Valley (see website for College Dual Enrollment).

-Lastly, Lincoln has a 100% graduation rate and college Enrollment rate.
+7. Lincoln has a 100% graduation rate and college Enrollment rate.
 No other school district can make this claim.